STUDENT GLOBAL OPPORTUNITIES

 Programs that include a research component include:

-Health Sciences in Hawaii (location changes each winter) with Dr. Amy Hagstrom
+Health Sciences in Italy (location changes each winter) with Dr. Amy Hagstrom

-This program explores the local cultural differences as it applies to the health and healthcare considerations of the communities we examine.
-Students will learn of historic development of the areas visited while studying healthcare development includes understanding the implications of government funding and priorities in healthcare, cultural beliefs and practices, and lifestyle of the people.
+This program offers a contextual understanding of the history, the people, the arts, traditions & lives of people living in three culturally unique regions of Italy.
+As we discover the many facets of life in Italy including languages, arts, foods and cultural distinctions found in and around Naples, Rome, and the Tuscan region surrounding Florence, we will explore historic development of the areas visited while studying the implications of government funding and priorities in healthcare, cultural beliefs and practices, and lifestyle of the people.
 Site visits to historical and contemporary hospitals will allow students to gain a broader perspective comparing healthcare to that of the United States.

 Nursing in Australia with Dr. Jenn Graber